th-chau/th-chau.github.io/index.md

 # About

 Hi!
-My name is Tak-Huen, and I am a PhD candidate in political science (comparative / methods / East Asia) and an MA candidate in economics (theory / PE) at UC Berkeley.
-I am interested in formal theory, beliefs formation, social identities, social movements, and the region of East Asia.
+My name is Tak-Huen, and I am a PhD candidate in political science (comparative / methods / East Asia) and an MA candidate in economics (theory / behavioral) at UC Berkeley.
+I am interested in (formal) theory, beliefs formation, social identities, social movements, and the region of East Asia.
 Previously, I worked on empirical projects related to the Hong Kong protests.

 Prior to Berkeley, I attended public schools in Sha Tin, Hong Kong, and read for a BA in Philosophy, Politics and Economics at Merton College, University of Oxford on full financial aid.